 - Melt the sweetener in a medium saucepan over a medium-low heat.

-- When completely melted and golden-brown, add the butter and cook for 2 minutes, stirring occasionally until fully incorporated.
-If the mixture separates, remove from the heat and whisk vigorously until combined again.
-Return to heat.
+- When completely melted and golden brown, add the butter and cook for 1-2 minutes, stirring occasionally until fully melted and deep amber color.

 - Transfer into a 10oz (300ml) mason jar and let it cool down completely before refrigerating.

 This website, https://heretocook.com, offers nutritional information for recipes contained on this site.
 This information is provided as a courtesy and should not be construed as a guarantee.
 This information is a product of online calculators such as Cronometer.com and MyFitnesPal.com